-There were no other fees billed by Holtz or Eisner LLP during the last two fiscal years for professional services rendered for tax compliance, tax advice, or tax planning.
+There were no other fees billed by Holtz or Eisner during the last two fiscal years for professional services rendered for tax compliance, tax advice, or tax planning.
+Accordingly, none of such services were approved pursuant to pre-approval procedures or permitted waivers thereof.